inbo/tutorials/content/tutorials/r_database_access/index.md

 ### Setting up the connection yourself

-In case you want to setup the connection yourself (e.g. errors using inborutils), it is also possible to setup the connection yourself by providing the necessary parameters:
+In case you want to setup the connection yourself (e.g. errors using inborutils), you can do so by providing the necessary parameters:

 ``` r
 my_connection <- DBI::dbConnect(odbc::odbc(),